On torsion anomalous intersections: Applications to the Mordell-Lang Conjecture

-We apply Theorem \ref{tadimzero} to $C'\subseteq E^3$, with $\deg C'=\deg C$ and by Zhang's inequality, recalled in Section \ref{sezzhang} below.
-This gives the bound for the height of a point in $C\cap \Gamma$. \end{proof}
+\end{cor} \begin{proof} Consider the curve $C'=C\times g$ in $E^3$.
+Then $C'$ is weak-transverse and $C\cap \Gamma$ is embedded in $C'\cap \cup_{\dim H=1}H$ with $\hat{h}(C\cap \Gamma)\leq \hat{h}(C'\cap \cup_{\dim H=1}H)$, just as in the proof of Corollary \ref{ML1}.
+However any point $x$ in the intersection $C'\cap H$ is a maximal $C'$-torsion anomalous point of relative codimension one in $H$.
+The bound on the height is obtained by Theorem \ref{codimensionerelativauno} applied to $C'\subseteq E^3$, with $\deg C'=\deg C$ and which follows applying both sides of Zhang's inequality, recalled in Section \ref{sezzhang} below.
+The bound on the cardinality follows from the bounds in Theorem \ref{tadimzero2}. \end{proof}

-The assumptions on the curve are necessary in both theorems.
+The assumptions on the curve are necessary in both corollaries.
 Indeed for a weak-transverse curve $C$ in $E^2$ the above theorem is not true.
-Consider the weak-transverse curve $C=E\times g$; for any positive integer $m$, let $\Gamma_m$ be generated by the point $\gamma_m=(mg,g)$.
+Consider the weak-transverse curve $C=E\times g$ with $g$ non-torsion; for any positive integer $m$, let $\Gamma_m$ be generated by the point $\gamma_m=(mg,g)$.
 For any $m$, the point $\gamma_m$ belongs to $C$ and, for $m$ which goes to infinity, the height of $\gamma_m$ tends to infinity.
-Thus there cannot be general bounds independent of $\Gamma$. \\This does not happen in higher codimension.
+Thus there cannot be general bounds independent of $\Gamma$.
+This does not happen in higher codimension.
 The analogue would be $C=E\times g\times g'$ where $g$ and $g'$ are linearly independent to ensure the weak-transversality.
-No point of $C$ can be in $\Gamma$, as no point of the type $(x,g,g')$ has coordinates in $\overline\Gamma$, which has rank one.
+But $C\cap \Gamma$ is empty if $\overline\Gamma$ has rank one.